ubs-platform/translator-core/readme.md

 # UBS Translator (Core)

 This is an typescript library to managing translation operations.
-This library contains basic operations and
+This library contains basic operations

 **⚠️ DOM manupilation and fetching by url are not included in core library.** Some wraps are needed for DOM manupilations.
 You can check the [existing wraps](#wraps).
 If not exist for framework you used, you can open a issue or contact us.